UncertaintyQuantification/AFF/README.md

 Description: This package is the application of AFF method.
 It allows the efficient molecular potential energy surface and force fields emulation.

-Reference: Efficient force field and energy emulation through partition of permutationally equivalent atoms
+Reference: Efficient force field and energy emulation through partition of permutationally equivalent atoms.
+The Journal of Chemical Physics. (https://aip.scitation.org/doi/10.1063/5.0088017)

 Requirement: Python 3.7+, NumPy (>=1.19) ,SciPy (>=1.1)